Save Our Schools March -You Can Make a Difference

 The Classroom is a Factory, But What’s the Product?

-Schools have been turned into factories.
-But they don’t produce students, they just work there.
-In truth, schools are factories that harness the labor of students to toil at a bubble-test assembly line producing “achievement” data.
+I agree with Barsanti that schools have been turned into factories.
+But they don't produce students, they just work there.
+The demands of testing have turned schools into factories that harness the labor of students to toil at a "bubble-test" assembly line producing "achievement" data.

 Public School Teachers – Problem Or Solution?